seantoconnor/seantoconnor.github.io/_pages/publications.md

 ### Retail Marijuana Deregulation and Housing Prices
 with Donggeun Kim and Brent Norwood, 2019.

-Despite federal law, ten American states and Washington D.D. have legalized recreational marijuana since 2012.
+Despite federal law, ten American states and Washington D.C. have legalized recreational marijuana since 2012.
 Using a national housing data set from the online real estate listing database Zillow.com, we identify the cross and inter-state effects of marijuana legalization on house prices in different